HURG-IIDX/ITG-Noteskins/README.md

 Both Bright and Night have color customizations for the following:

-Active holds (default color white)
+Active holds (default color: white)
 Active rolls (default color: gold)
 Hold/roll explosions (default color: white)
 Mine center gradient (the pulsing color in the middle of the mine) (default color: red)

 These are preview images for the color customizations.